FDA authorizes first e-cigarette, cites benefit for smokers

 “The demands the FDA places on companies filing these applications are so extraordinary difficult to meet that only those with huge resources and personnel — in terms of scientists, lawyers, researchers — are able to file successfully,” said Warner.

-He said smaller companies and vape shops should have a separate path to get their products authorized by regulators.
+He said smaller companies and vape shops should have a separate path to get their products authorized.

 The FDA declared underage vaping an “epidemic” in 2018 and has taken a series of measures aimed at the small cartridge-based devices that first sparked the problem, including limiting their flavors to tobacco and menthol.
 Separately, Congress raised the purchase age for all tobacco and vaping products to 21.

-Survey data collected earlier this year showed Vuse was the second-most popular e-cigarette among high schoolers who vape, preferred by 10%.
-Juul was the fourth-most popular e-cigarette, used by less than 6%.
+Survey data collected earlier this year showed Vuse was the second-most popular e-cigarette brand among high schoolers who vape, preferred by 10%.
+Juul was the fourth-most popular e-cigarette, cited by less than 6%.

 FDA said it was aware of the data on Vuse’s popularity but decided to authorize its tobacco flavor “because these products are less appealing to youth and authorizing these products may be beneficial” for adult smokers.